When is Diwali in 2021?

 Amanta – Amavasya of Ashwin month (Krishna Paksha).
 This festival is mostly celebrated in the time between October and November.
 But every year the specific date of its celebration changes.
 It is celebrated throughout the world in five days.
 In the Hindu lunar calendar, it is one the most important chapter for celebrating.

-Where does the name Diwali come from ?
+Where does the name Diwali came from ?

 We celebrate Dipavali luxuriously, and there are some reasons behind it, and that is on this date, Rama-Chandra returns his land after fourteen years of exile with his people.
 In his exile, he fought against the demon king Ravana who kept Rama-chandra’s wife Sita forcefully.
 Up to the mark, this the main reason we celebrate Diwali.

 Deepavali is a five-day-long festival.
 Before many days of Deepavali, people start cleaning and decorating their houses.
-I include the five day’s activities in bellow.
+We include the five day’s activities given bellow.

 - Day first: On the first day, people usually go for shopping, and they buy gold and silver specifically.

 - Day Second: The second day is used for cleaning and decorating the house.

 - Day Third: The third day is the main day of this festival.
 On this day, people set the fire on a cup-lamp(Diya).
 Street, home, office, shop everywhere there are lights.
 After the festival at night, people have a fest of meeting with friends and relatives.

 - Day fourth: This is the day of husband and wife.
 Spouses spend their time together and exchange gifts.